kalvinparker/KSyP.tech_old/index.md

 - [x] **Explorations of leading applications** to help you build a robust security strategy.
 - [x] **Guidance through each step** of the risk management process, from identification to mitigation.

+{: .highlight }
-This site will help you to proactively identify vulnerabilities, prioritise risks, and implement effective controls to safeguard your data.
+> This site will help you to proactively identify vulnerabilities, prioritise risks, and implement effective controls to safeguard your data.
-**Keep Secure, you-will-be Protected** (KSyP)
+> **Keep Secure, you-will-be Protected** (KSyP)

 | **Operating Systems** | Windows | Linux | Mac OS | FortiOS |
 | **Desktop Applications** | Chrome | Edge | Firefox | |